 Wrapping equipment, supplied by PPMA members, provides solutions for printers, magazine publishers and newspapers.
 There are many options, including flexible equipment which can handle different types of material.
 While speed and efficiency remain key priorities for wrapping operations, in the longer term, you are going to need equipment which meets the environmentally friendly aims of your customers.

-PPMA Show 2021 will help you get in touch with providers of wrapping equipment for all aspects of print, publishing and paper packaging.
+PPMA Total Show 2022 will help you get in touch with providers of wrapping equipment for all aspects of print, publishing and paper packaging.

 WHO SHOULD ATTEND?